Perdu/Cookie-Glasses/README.md

 #### Update the CMP list

 Run the `fetch_cmp_list.py` script to update the CMP list.
-This script scrapes https://iabeurope.eu/cmp-list/ to get the most up to date CMP list information.
-According to the website, the list can change on a daily basis but in practive, we've observed it changes less frequently than that.
+This script scrapes https://iabeurope.eu/cmp-list/ to get the most up-to-date CMP list information.
+According to the website, the list can change daily but in practice, we've observed it changes less frequently.

+It's important to refetch the CMP list, since the list on IAB's website reflects all CMP's that are currently registered _and_ compliant with the TCF.

 `python3 Cookie-Glasses/src/scripts/fetch_cmp_list.py`